LevinHornischer/DualityTheory/README.md

 # General information

-We have two sessions per week during the semester:
+We have one session per week during the semester:

-1. The _lecture_ given by me, [Levin Hornischer](https://www.mcmp.philosophie.uni-muenchen.de/people/faculty/hornischer_levin/index.html), on Wednesdays from 12:00 to 14:00 in room 021 (Ludwigstr.
+1. The _lecture_ given by me, [Levin Hornischer](https://www.mcmp.philosophie.uni-muenchen.de/people/faculty/hornischer_levin/index.html), on Thursdays from 10:00 to 12:00 in room 028 (Ludwigstr.
 31).
 Note the sharp (aka "s.t.") times!
-Here the main content of the course is introduced.
-Below you find a schedule of when we cover which topic.

-2. The _exercise class_ given by [Marta Esteves](https://www.mcmp.philosophie.uni-muenchen.de/people/doct_fellows/esteves_marta/index.html), on Thursdays from 18:15 to 19:45 in room 028 (Ludwigstr.
-31).
-Here the solutions to the homework exercises are discussed.

 # Lecture Notes

 The lecture notes are written as the course progresses.
 You find the latest edition here: [`duality.pdf`](duality.pdf).

-They are a rewritten version of last year's notes, which you can find [here](duality_old.pdf).

 # Formalities